 This information can help you safely use your desktop or notebook personal computer.
 Follow and retain all information included with your computer.
-The information in this document does not alter the terms of your purchase agreement or the Lenovo[TM] Limited Warranty.
-For more information, refer to the safety and warranty information that is provided with your computer..
+The information in this document does not alter the terms of your purchase agreement or the LenovoTM Statement of Limited Warranty.
+For more information, refer to the safety and warranty information that is provided with your computer.